addyosmani/backbone-fundamentals/backbone-fundamentals.md

 An `el` (element) property stores a selector targeting the DOM element with an ID of `todoapp`.
 In the case of our application, `el` refers to the matching `<section id="todoapp" />` element in index.html.

 Let's take a look at the constructor function.
-It's binding to several events on the Todo model, such as `add`, `reset` and `all`.
+It's binding to several events on the Todos collection, such as `add`, `reset` and `all`.
 Since we're delegating handling of updates and deletes to the `TodoView` view, we don't need to worry about that here.
 The two pieces of logic are:

 * When a new todo is created, the `add` event will be fired, calling `addOne()`, which instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.